Parks

 A.L.
 Dawson Park

-Located on Forest Avenue in the southwest part of town, A.L.
-Dawson Park features a playground, two basketball courts, a picnic shelter, and bathrooms.
+Located in the southwest part of town on Forest Avenue, A.L.
+Dawson Park features a playground, two basketball courts, a picnic shelter, and restrooms.

 Country Heights Park

-Located in the northwest part of Mt.
-Vernon just off Central Avenue, Country Heights Park has a playground and a basketball court.
+Situated in the northwest corner of Mt.
+Vernon near Central Avenue, this park offers a quiet space with a playground and a basketball court.

 Hope Park

-Located where 12th Street and 14th Street meet, Hope Park is home to an outdoor chess/checkers picnic table and a sculpture.
+Found where 12th Street and 14th Street meet, Hope Park features an outdoor chess/checkers picnic table and a sculpture, adding a touch of creativity to this cozy neighborhood space.

 Jamison Park

-This park is located off Apricot Avenue in the southwest part of Mt.
-Vernon.
-Jamison Park offers neighborhood kids a basketball court and a playground.
+Located off Apricot Avenue in the southwest area of Mt.
+Vernon, Jamison Park offers a basketball court and a playground that serve as a favorite spot for neighborhood kids.

 Jaycee Lake Park

-Located just 3.6 miles from Mt.
-Vernon, Jaycee Lake Park is the newest addition to our neighborhood parks system.
-This recreational spot offers a walking/mountain biking trail through a wooded area.
-Make sure to bring your water as this area does not have access to drinking water.
+Just 3.6 miles outside of Mt.
+Vernon, Jaycee Lake Park is the newest addition to our park system.
+This wooded area features a walking and mountain biking trail.
+Visitors are encouraged to bring water, as there is no access to drinking water on-site.

 Optimist Park

-In the northeast part of Mt.
-Vernon, Optimist Park has a large open area for play, a playground, a basketball court, and a skate park.
-The newest addition to the park is a pollinator plot with a walking path.
+In the northeast part of town, Optimist Park includes a large open field for free play, a playground, a basketball court, and a skate park.
+A newly added pollinator plot with a walking path provides a quiet retreat surrounded by native plants and pollinators.

 Contact Information